carpentries-lab/metagenomics-workshop/_extras/guide.md

 # Notes for the Data processing and visualization for metagenomics lesson

+## About the Data
+Throughout the lesson only 2 samples are used, but for the part of making the beta diversity graph it needs to be 3.
+That is why there are 3 Kraken reports available on the data provided.
+When downloading the reports in the Taxonomic Assignment episode, before the Pavian part, the 3 reports will be downloaded, although only 2 are used for that part.

 ## Technical tips and tricks

 In episode [Starting a metagenomics project](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html)